 - They've already got friends outside the office, and have their blinders on toward making more.

 - They've got a family to go home to and are too busy to meet new people or hang out once the day is over.

 - They may be open to making friends in theory, but being at their crummy job sours their outlook just enough to make it a no go.

 - Your co-workers may be judging you on your relatively boring, dull, "professional" demeanor, and not the real you.

 University classes can be the same.
 Obviously the environment is one of the best places to make friends, but not everyone you meet is into that.
 Some of the students you'll come across are just there to show up, take their notes, and leave.
 They may already have friends or a relationship that keeps them busy.
 If they're from the area they may already have established lives outside school.

-You know some people through one situation, and they're fine with being friendly to you there, but they don't see anything happening outside those circumstances
+You know some people in one setting, and they're fine with being friendly to you there, but they don't see anything happening outside those circumstances

-At work or at school or at a club someone may have no problem chatting to you for a few minutes here and there, but at the same time they don't see you as someone they want to hang out with for longer or in a different situation.
-Casually passing the time as you sit around the break room or wait for the professor to arrive is one thing, but they may not see as someone they can spend five hours on a Saturday night with.
-Plus at work or school we're more or less obligated to be civil to the people we find ourselves with, while in our spare time we can be choosy about our company.
+At work, school, or at a club someone may have no problem chatting to you for a few minutes here and there, but at the same time they don't see you as someone they want to hang out with for longer or in a different situation.
+Casually passing the time as you sit around the break room or wait for the professor to arrive is one thing, but they may not think you have enough in common to hang out on Saturday night.
+Plus at work or school we're more or less obligated to be civil to the people we find ourselves with, while in our spare time we can be choosier about our company.

 Another of these situations can be "hanging out in a group".
 Someone may enjoy having you around when you're part of the mix at larger get togethers, but not see themselves being closer one-on-one buddies.
 If you're confused because you have interesting chats with someone every time the whole group meets up, but they make excuses whenever you invite them to hang out alone, that may be what's going on.